One-loop Angularity Distributions with Recoil using Soft-Collinear Effective Theory: Angularity jet function at one loop

 Using the definition of the bare quark jet function given in \eq{eq:JetDefine}, the tree-level jet function corresponding to the quark jet in the right hemisphere ($R$) is given by

 The other jet function corresponding to the left hemisphere ($L$) is obtained through the replacements $\T_{R}\rightarrow \T_{L}$ and $\V{p} \rightarrow \V{k}$.

-We compute the one-loop jet function only for the case $\vt{p} = 0$ since this suffices for the computation of the cross section both at NLO and up to NLL accuracy.\footnote{Beyond this order, one would require the one-loop jet function with full $\vt{p}$ dependence, which is beyond the scope of this work.} Indeed, the convolution of the one-loop jet function with the tree-level soft function, which is proportional to $\delta(\V{p})\, \delta(\V{k})$ (see \eq{eq:TreeLevelSoft}), sets the net transverse momentum of the jet equal to zero.
+We compute the one-loop jet function only for the case $\vt{p} = 0$ since this suffices for the computation of the cross section both at one-loop and up to NLL accuracy.\footnote{Beyond this order, one would require the one-loop jet function with full $\vt{p}$ dependence, which is beyond the scope of this work.} Indeed, the convolution of the one-loop jet function with the tree-level soft function, which is proportional to $\delta(\V{p})\, \delta(\V{k})$ (see \eq{eq:TreeLevelSoft}), sets the net transverse momentum of the jet equal to zero.
 The results for the NLL resummed angularity distributions from broadening-like factorization will be presented in~\cite{Budhraja:2018}.

 The relevant one-loop diagrams are those shown in Fig.~\ref{fig:JetDiagrams}, together with mirror images for graphs (b), (c) and (d).
+The diagrams in Fig.~\ref{fig:JetDiagrams} are similar to the case of thrust, broadening or other similar di-jet observables, however the results computed below cannot be obtained from any of these known calculations because of non-trivial zero-bin and rapidity divergences due to the dependence on the exponent $b$.

 We use the $\eta$-regulator as proposed in~\cite{Chiu:2011qc, Chiu:2012ir} for regulating rapidity divergences and dimensional regularization for both UV and infrared (IR) divergences.
 Calculations in the following are performed in Feynman gauge.
 However, the results we obtained are valid for any choice of covariant gauge owing to collinear gauge invariance of the jet function~\cite{Chiu:2012ir}.
 Virtual correction diagrams (c) and (d) are given by scaleless integrals and hence vanish in pure dimensional regularization.
 Diagram (e) is zero in Feynman gauge.
 The bare one-loop jet function is thus given as the sum of the contributions from diagrams (a) and (b) together with corresponding zero-bin subtractions~\cite{Manohar:2006nz}, which remove double counting between jet and soft regions.

 Diagram (a) does not require any rapidity regulator.
 The zero-bin contribution for this graph is given by a scaleless integral and thus vanishes in pure dimensional regularization.
 We refer to App.~\ref{appsubsec:JetA} for details of our calculation.
 The bare jet diagram (a) is given by